aarohasapkota/Task-Squirrels/README.md

-# Lab 1 : Task Squirrels
+# Task Squirrels

 Name :  Aaroha Sapkota

-ZNumber : Z23692635

-This Repo serves as my submission Repo for Lab 1 : Task Squirrels
+This project is a copy of my submission for Lab 1 : Task Squirrels for CodePath IOS 102 Course.

 ## Modifications
   Added AppIcon, FAU Logo in Launch Screen, Visit Button to go to the main storyboard.

   App also automatically goes to main storyboard after 5 seconds.

 # Mockups
 ## Full Demo
 ![Lab1-Demo1](https://github.com/user-attachments/assets/3a3bc3a6-cdc1-4b0e-a98b-3f7401349155)